jewelsofthought/neshama/site/personal/poems/truly_beloved.md

 Until we are serving that which is greater
 Than all of us.

-(XX)
 Programmed with the desire to emulate the Divine.
 How absurd a thought -
 To create something other than Myself,
 Then program it with the drive to be just like Me!
-Infinite only exist if there is finite.
+Infinite only exist if there is finite,
-But that finite becomes infinite, is a mystery.
+That finite becomes infinite, is a mystery.
-Yet the deepest mystery is ex-nihilo.
+Yet the deepest mystery is ex-nihilo&mdash;
 How the supernal, inexpressible, non-existent Nothingness “stirred”.
 How could ‘no-thing’ stir up ‘some-thing’?
 Why would Nothing need something to Know It?